Agriculture in ancient Rome: Grapes

 Viticulture was probably brought to southern Italy and Sicily by Greek colonists, but the Phoenicians of Carthage in northern Africa gave the Romans much of their knowledge of growing grapes and making wine.
 By 160 BC, the cultivation of grapes on large estates using slave labor was common in Italy and wine was becoming a universal drink in the Roman empire.
 To protect their wine industry, the Romans attempted to prohibit the cultivation of grapes outside Italy, but by the 1st century AD, provinces such as Spain and Gaul (modern-day France) were exporting wine to Italy.

 Fodder

 Columella mentions turnips as important, high-yielding food crop, especially in Gaul where they were used as winter fodder for cattle.
 As other "fodder crops" he lists Medic clover, vetch, barley, cytisus, oats, chickpea and fenugreek.
 Of Medic clover, he says it improves the soil, fattens lean cattle and is a high-yielding fodder crop.

-Cato the Elder wrote that leaves from poplar, elm and oak leaves should be gathered in the Fall before they have dried completely and stored for use as fodder.
+Cato the Elder wrote that leaves from poplar, elm and oak trees should be gathered in the Fall before they have dried completely and stored for use as fodder.
 Turnips, lupines and forage crops were to be sown after the rainy season.

 Other crops

-The Romans also grew artichoke, mustard, coriander, rocket, chives, leeks, celery, basil, parsnip, mint, rue, thyme 'from overseas', beets, poppy, dill, asparagus, radish, cucumber, gourd, fennel, capers, onions, saffron, parsley, marjoram, cabbage, lettuce, cumin, garlic, figs, 'Armenian' apricots, plums, mulberries, and peaches.
+The Romans also grew artichoke, mustard, coriander, rocket, chives, leeks, celery, basil, parsnip, mint, rue, thyme "from overseas," beets, poppy, dill, asparagus, radish, cucumber, gourd, fennel, capers, onions, saffron, parsley, marjoram, cabbage, lettuce, cumin, garlic, figs, "Armenian apricots," plums, mulberries, peaches, and hemp.